clionelabs/looppulse.web.simulator/README.md

       }
     ]
     ```

     Note: Currently, periods are specified in a daily basis (1440 minutes).
 The basic unit is minute.
 You would explicitly mention that from minute X to minute Y is a certain period.
 The above example would mean that from minute 420 to minute 540 of the day (i.e. 7am to 9am) would be mealTime.
 Other than that, it's normal time.

 A detailed sample configuration file can be found under the `server` directory.

 3. Notes
   - CategoryPreferences is currently not supported in `continuous_debug` mode.

+Debugging:
+  `URL="https://lp.firebaseio.com" SECRET="abc" node server/scripts/clear_firebase.js`